-On the Ukrainian side, the road from Kharkiv -- the country's second-largest city -- heading southeast towards recaptured Balakliya was open Friday, AFP journalists said, with queues at several checkpoints and civilian and military vehicles dotting the road.
+The road from Kharkiv -- Ukraine's second-largest city -- heading southeast towards recaptured Balakliya was open Friday, AFP journalists said, with queues at several checkpoints and civilian and military vehicles dotting the road.

-Zelensky said Thursday that in total Ukraine's army had clawed back from Russian forces some 1,000 square kilometres (nearly 400 square miles) since the beginning of the month.
+Zelensky said Thursday that in total Ukrainian forces had clawed back from Russian forces some 1,000 square kilometres (nearly 400 square miles) since the beginning of the month.

 In the area around Kharkiv city, Ukrainian forces penetrated 50 kilometres (30 miles) beyond Russian lines and took back more than 20 towns and villages, military officials said earlier.

-The counter-offensive has shown progress in the south of the country too, particularly in the Kherson region, as well as in Kharkiv and in the industrial Donbas province in the east.
+The counter-offensive has showed progress in the south of the country too, particularly in the Kherson region, as well as in Kharkiv and in the industrial Donbas province in the east.

 Bakhmut, with an estimated population of 70,000, 'has been without water and electricity for the fourth day,' he said, adding that 'repairs are impossible due to ongoing fighting'.

-In one eastern Ukraine village, children have been adapting to their new reality, donning camouflage and manning pretend checkpoints.
+In one eastern Ukraine village, children have been adapting to their new reality by donning camouflage and manning pretend checkpoints.

-It is a game many children have been playing over the summer on roads throughout the war-torn Donbas and Kharkiv regions.
+It is a game many children have been playing throughout the summer on roads throughout the war-torn Donbas and Kharkiv regions.

-'We stand here and stop cars to check if the people are Russian,' said Nazar, 11, putting on a menacing look.
+'We stand here and stop cars to check if the people are Russian,' said Nazar, 11, conjuring a menacing look.

-'We stop them and say: 'the 93rd brigade salutes you'' he added, referring to a unit fighting in the northeast Kharkiv region near Russia.
+'We stop them and say: 'the 93rd brigade salutes you'' he said, referring to a unit fighting in the northeast Kharkiv region near Russia.